 I am excited about rebooting The Modern Monk Project.
 I have a new found passion centred in a dedication to the commitment and discipline of the task at hand.
 In fact, the planning phases of the past few weeks have conjured up all kinds of good things – things that will require even more work than previously.
 But I take joy in knowing that the boundary is in place, the schedule has been set and the time to run and play and experiment within the borders of my playground is now.

 I look forward to you joining together with me.
-See you in a week for The Modern Monk Project (v2.0) Reboot!!
+Please be praying for me as I look and pray about how The Modern Monk Project (v2.0) Reboot will look.

 Br Mark G